svanderstouw/reviews-full-stack/README.md

 # Reviews Full Stack Project

-This project create a reviews site that categorizes reviews of different European cities.
+This project creates a reviews site that categorizes reviews of different European cities and makes them available by country and by year visited.

-**Review Class**

-This class has instance variables for an ID number, city name, country name, image URL, photo caption, date visited, and the text of the review.
-It also contains a constructor and getters for each variable.

-**Review Repository Class**

-This class creates Review instances and populates a Map that stores the reviews.
-It has findOne() and findAll() methods.
+**Entities**

+City, Country, and Year classes are setup as Entities with OneToMany and ManyToOne relationships.

+**Repository Instances**

+The three repository instances extend the CRUD Repository with the CityRepository adding findByCountry, findByCountryId, findByYear, and findByYearId.

 **Review Controller Class**

-This class has a findAllReviews() method mapped to a url that puts all of the reviews into a model, forwarding to a “reviews” template.
-It also has a findOneReview() method mapped to a url including an id parameter that puts one of the reviews into the model, forwarding to a “review” template.
-This method expects an “id” query parameter in order to select a specific review.

-**Reviews and Review HTML Pages**
+This class has findAll and findOne methods for each repository that are then mapped to group and individual HTML pages.

+**Review Populator Class**

+This class populates the three repositories with data.

+**HTML Pages**

-These two pages are Thymeleaf templates that display information from the Review instances found in the Review Repository.
+These six pages are Thymeleaf templates that display information from the Controller Class and are formatted with HTML and CSS/Flexbox/Grid.